 Human population growth can be seen either positively or negatively.
-If you view population growth positively, then you adopt the Cornucopian viewpoint while if you view population growth negatively and associate this growth with problems, then you essentially adopt the Malthusian perspective.
+If you view population growth positively, then you adopt the Cornucopian viewpoint.
+If you view population growth negatively and associate this growth with problems, you virtually adopt the Malthusian perspective.
 Read further to find out who’s the winner in the population growth debate.

-There are two major schools of thought about the increase in global human population.
-One perspective on population increase adopts a pessimistic viewpoint whereas the other views population increase in an optimistic manner.
+There are two major schools of thought about the increase in the global human population.
+One perspective on population increase adopts a pessimistic viewpoint, whereas the other views population increase in an optimistic manner.
 These are the Malthusians and the Cornucopians, respectively.

 What the Malthusians Believe

 Uncontrolled population growth inexorably results in environmental destruction.
-The ultimate scenario of the Malthusian theory would be wars, famine, resource depletion, among others as a result of competition for dwindling natural resources.
+The ultimate scenario of the Malthusian theory would be wars, famine, and resource depletion, among others, due to competition for dwindling natural resources.

-One among the group of scholars who advanced their argument contrary to Malthus’ expectations believed that population growth need not be detrimental to the quality of human life.
-In fact, a greater number of people can even lead to positive results.
+One among the group of scholars who advanced their argument contrary to Malthus’ expectations believed that population growth need not be detrimental to human life quality.
+A greater number of people can even lead to positive results.
 This latter group of scholars is called the Cornucopians.

 What the Cornucopians Believe

 The Cornucopians are those who believe that advances in technology can take care of society’s needs.
 An increase in population is viewed positively because with more population comes more brains to generate ideas.
-These ideas generate technology in the form of modern gadgets, procedures, systems, among others that help address the problems associated with human sustenance and improve people’s quality of life.
+These ideas develop technology in the form of modern gadgets, procedures, systems, among others, that help address the problems associated with human sustenance and improve people’s quality of life.

-People became more specialized in their work thus become more efficient and more able to respond to problems that arise in human affairs.
-Food production increased greatly as a result of modern, more efficient food production systems.
+People became more specialized in their work, thus becoming more efficient and more able to respond to problems in human affairs.
+Food production increased considerably as a result of modern, more efficient food production systems.
 Despite increased per capita consumption, virtually enough could be produced from the bounties of the earth.

 The Current Situation: Negative Consequences of Population Growth Persists

 While the Cornucopians may be right as technology appears to keep pace with human problems, there are also instances where the Malthusian perspective may be much more acceptable.
-Unabated extraction of natural resources to meet the demand of the growing economies of the world appears to approach the dangers predicted by Malthus.
+Unabated extraction of natural resources to meet the world’s growing economies’ demand appears to approach the dangers predicted by Malthus.

-On a global scale, human economic activities apparently cause climate change due to a continually increasing population that requires extraction of more resources that get processed and disposed into the environment in the form of pollution.
+On a global scale, human economic activities apparently cause climate change due to a continually increasing population that requires the extraction of more resources to supply human needs and wants.
+Raw materials that get processed and used reaches a level of obsolescence or loses its functionality due to wear and tear.
+These products eventually get disposed into the environment in the form of pollution.